 Then you say that “In that list, the Roman Pontiff does not appear once.
 Hence we must restrict those who lose their office for heresy to these categories, namely everyone below the Pope, because they all have earthly superiors.”, did you not read paragraph 1 in the Bull?”

-This is a non sequitur; you’re drawing conclusions not supported by your premise.
+This is a non sequitur; you are drawing conclusions not supported by your premise.
 Why is the sentence: “The Roman Pontiff shall be deprived of his office if he is a manifest heretic” not present any where in this bull?
 Redargui (rebuked) and Deponere (deposed) are entirely different concepts.
 This is one of the more fallacious arguments you have presented so far.

-"The Bull can be applied to any of the last 5 antipopes in any case, because it can be proven that either of them held to heresies before their "election", but that's a separate debate and issue which is not even necessary to get into to prove sedevacantism.
-But if you want, we could apply the Bull only to Albino Luciani or to Wojtyla, for some "traditionalists" have the impression that Paul VI didn't held to any heresies before his "election."
+“The Bull can be applied to any of the last five antipopes in any case, because it can be proven that either of them held to heresies before their “election”, but that’s a separate debate and issue which is not even necessary to get into to prove sedevacantism.
+But if you want, we could apply the Bull only to Albino Luciani or to Wojtyla, for some “traditionalists” have the impression that Paul VI didn’t held to any heresies before his “election.”

 As for John Paul I, I don’t know why he is even an issue as he was dead after 30 days.
 Let’s skip straight to Pope John Paul II.
 What heresies did he hold prior to his election?
 Can you prove that he was a formal heretic?
 Did he receive correction at any time by the Magisterium to which he was obstinate in rejecting?
 Did he express an actual will to disregard the regula fidei proposed to us by the Magisterium?
-Of course all of it is irrelevant anyway as we shall see in the abrogation of Cum Ex Apostalatus Officio and the teaching of Cardinal Billot, echoed by many other theologians about the nature of an uncontested Papal election.
+Of course all of it is irrelevant anyway as we shall see in the abrogation of Cum Ex Apostalatus Officio and the teaching of Cardinal Billot, echoed by many other theologians about the nature of an uncontested papal election.

 “Then you say: ‘Even those, are canonical sanctions which can be undone by future Popes, and in fact they were.
 Pope Pius XII declared, that for the purposes of papal election Cardinals otherwise interdicted could be elected’.
 Here, again, like in the previous example of Pope Pius XII, you and every other “traditionalist” have managed to once again get this wrong as well, and got the notion that a heretic could be the Pope.”